 “We found that English, on which most research is based, displayed the most exceptional behavior in our study.
 It is thus important to widen the net of languages considered in processing research, including rare, often endangered languages from around the world, to inform our understanding of human language.”

-At a more broad level, the investigation adds to a more profound comprehension of how languages work in their regular habitat.
+At a broader level, the investigation adds to a more profound comprehension of how languages work in their regular habitat.
 Such an understanding turns out to be progressively imperative given the challenges that linguistic communication faces in the computerized age, where we impart increasingly with artificial systems- systems that won’t back off before things as people normally do.